My Little Pony (2010 toyline)

 American toy company Hasbro launched the fourth incarnation of My Little Pony toyline and media franchise in 2010.
 This generation is not given any name by Hasbro, but some of later releases of toys are labeled with the subtitle "Friendship Is Magic" (originally given to the namesake 2010 television series).
-It is unofficially referred to the "Fourth Generation", "Generation Four" or "G4" by collectors.
+It is unofficially referred to as the "Fourth Generation", "Generation Four" or "G4" by collectors.

 Outside toys, My Little Pony: Friendship Is Magic (an animated television series commissioned by Hasbro Studios) has served as a flagship media from 2010 until 2019; additionally, one animated feature film (My Little Pony: The Movie) and two television specials (Best Gift Ever and Rainbow Roadtrip) were produced during the period.

 In late 2019, Hasbro have revamped the appearance of pony characters.
 The new toys with renewed, caricatured appearance were released in November 2019.
 It was followed by the animated series, My Little Pony: Pony Life, in 2020.
 Another stop-motion animated webseries, My Little Pony: Stop Motion Shorts, was released in January 2020.

 The toys and media produced during this incarnation take place in the fictional location named Equestria, a society inhabited by three kinds of ponies (earth ponies, unicorns and pegasi) and other species, with winged unicorns – named "alicorns" in later releases despite the word's origin – having royal status.

 With the success of the Friendship Is Magic television series, it also generated a dedicated fandom.
 The line grossed over US$650 million in retail sales in 2013, and $1 billion annually in retail sales in 2014, and 2015.
 This particular era has an anthropomorphic spin-off, subtitled Equestria Girls.

 Toys

-The toyline often features nine characters – Twilight Sparkle, Rainbow Dash, Fluttershy, Pinkie Pie, Applejack, Rarity, Spike the Dragon, Princess Celestia, and Princess Luna – who are also the major protagonists in the Friendship Is Magic television series and other related media.
+The toyline often features nine characters – Twilight Sparkle, Rainbow Dash, Fluttershy, Pinkie Pie, Applejack, Rarity, Spike, Princess Celestia, and Princess Luna – who are also the major protagonists in the Friendship Is Magic television series and other related media.

 Beginning in 2013, the toys of Twilight Sparkle (originally a unicorn) were modified to have a pair of wings as well, a move that sparked criticism.
 Other official media followed the suit to reflect that, with Friendship Is Magic television series having a dedicated episode as a finale of season 3, and IDW's Friendship Is Magic comics reflecting the change since Issue #13 (November 2013).

 With Hasbro's November 2019 announcement of My Little Pony: Pony Life television series, which features ponies in a revamped, caricatured appearance, relevant toys were released in the same month.